high-octane-dev/high-octane-dev.github.io/docs/file-formats.md

 Compiled HLSL Vertex Shader.

 ## xng
-Stands for Xbox 360 Geometry.
+Stands for Xenon (Xbox 360) Geometry.
 This format describes renderable models, similar to OBJ and FBX.
 Used in the Xbox 360, Playstation 3, and PC versions of Mater-National.

 ## xnm
-Stands for Xbox 360 Material.
+Stands for Xenon (Xbox 360) Material.
 These ParameterBlock-based files describe individual materials by what shader they use, which textures should be bound and to which registers, and much more.